Uncontested Divorce In Colorado

 How to finalize an uncontested divorce in Colorado?

-Even though the majority of uncontested divorces can be resolved outside of a court, the final proceeding will need to a court hearing.
+Even though the majority of uncontested divorces can be resolved outside of a court, the final proceeding will need to be a court hearing.
 During the hearing, your appointed judge will evaluate the legality of your divorce paperwork and the appropriate separation agreement, which finalizes the divorce.
 When compared to the cost of a contested divorce under stress involving a successful uncontested divorce is the roof that many couples successfully separate.

 What are the benefits of getting an uncontested divorce?